• About

 Instructions

-• In the bowl of a stand mixer, add butter, sugars, and vanilla.
+• In the bowl of a stand mixer (or using an electric hand-held mixer), add butter, sugars, and vanilla.
 Using the paddle attachment, mix on medium speed until well-combined, about 3 minutes.
 Turn off mixer, scrape down sides of bowl, and mix again for 2 minutes.
 Mixture should be light and fluffy.

 • Add the eggs, one at a time, and beat for an additional 2 minutes until well incorporated.